mardianta/Deleting-Twitter-Posts-Script/README.md

-# Delete-twitter-post
+# Deleting Twitter Posts Script
+To remove Twitter posts, follow these steps:

-## Copy and paste the code into the browser's JS console.
+## 1. Copy and paste the code into the browser's JS console.
     // TO DELETE TWEETS MUST BE RUN FROM https://twitter.com/{yourTwitterHandle}
     // TO DELETE REPLIES MUST BE RUN FROM https://twitter.com/{yourTwitterHandle}/with_replies